dcmeglio/hubitat-heos/README.md

 # hubitat-heos
 Denon HEOS Integration for Hubitat.
-Allows you to interact with all of your HEOS devices using the HEOS CLI interface.
+This allows you to interact with all of your HEOS devices using the HEOS CLI interface.

 ## Devices
 You must install the following device drivers for this to work